jwitz10/taskrouter-chat/README.md

 You will need to configure a Chat service.
 This is like a database for your Chat Data.
 You can [generate one in the console here](https://www.twilio.com/console/chat/services).
 Add this to your `.env` file.

+In the configuration, be sure to change `DEFAULT CHANNEL ROLE` to be `Channel Admin`.
+This will allow deleting of a channel once the Task is complete.

 | Config Value  | Product | Description |
 | :-------------  |:------------- |:------------- |
 `TWILIO_CHAT_SERVICE_SID` | Chat | Like a database for your Chat data - [generate one in the console here](https://www.twilio.com/console/chat/services)